varoonrao/tap-ripple/README.md

 <div class="ripple"></div>
 ```

-Use the classname `ripple` to get the desired ripple effect at the clicked
+Use the classname `ripple` to get the beautiful ripple effect at the clicked
 position.

 To change the color and delay of the ripple add an extra class to the element,